antoney1998/antoney1998/README.md

 ### Hi there 👋
 I am Antoney Abraham,

-I do projects on Automation and keep them in my private repostories.
+I usually do projects on Automation, but sometimes I like to explore in cloud and web dev too.

-Currently looking for a team to start working/learning on a web project.
+Thanks

 <!--
 **antoney1998/antoney1998** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.